Skip to content

 5. Side Lying Banded Internal Rotation

-Side lying banded internal rotation is a unique form of exercise that provides a deep level of engagement both physically and mentally.
+Side-lying banded internal rotation is a unique form of exercise that provides a deep level of physical and mental engagement.
 It involves using a short band around your feet.
-Here’s how to do it:

 6. Lacrosse Ball on the Hip Internal Rotators

-• Lie down.
-Raise your right hip off the ground and then put the ball under the outer side of your hip.
+• Lie down and raise your right hip off the ground and then put the ball under the outer side of your hip.

-• Massage your right tense fasciae latae muscle with light movements.
-Try tucking and untucking your pelvis or moving your torso from side to side or up and down over the ball.
+• Massage your right tense fasciae lata muscle with light movements.
+Try moving your body from side to side or up and down over the ball while tucking and untucking your pelvis.

-• Train the gluteus medius and minimus muscles by rolling over onto your back so the ball is under the upper part of your buttocks near your right hip.
+• Train the gluteus medius and minimus muscles by rolling over onto your back so the ball is below the upper part of your buttocks near your right hip.

 • Then try moving from side to side and up and down to release the tension.

-• Switch to the left side and do it for a few minutes to work out the hip internal rotator muscles.
+• Please switch to the left side and do it for a few minutes to work out the hip's internal rotator muscles.

 FAQs